qileilove/capybaraDemo-1/README.md

     HTML screenshot: ./output/screenshots/screenshot_2015-03-27-11-46-31.958.html
     Image screenshot: ./output/screenshots/screenshot_2015-03-27-11-46-31.958.png
 ```
-If you open `demo/output/feature-overview.html` with browser and drill into the details for the login feature, you will the equivalent output in nicely formatted table.
-Look for a "Screenshot" link below that table.
-Clicking on that link should open an image captured at the time of the failed test step.
+If you open `demo/output/feature-overview.html` with a browser and drill into the details for the login feature, you will see the equivalent output in nicely formatted table.
+Look for a "Screenshot" link below the error report for the failed step.
+Clicking on that link should display an image captured at the time of the failure.

 ## TODOs